How much does a new boiler cost?

 When upgrading your boiler you may also want to consider upgrading to a smart heating control, such as the Worcester Bosch EasyControl.
 The device lets you control your heating and hot water from anywhere with an app, as well as automatically turning the heat off when no one is home.
 An EasyControl costs £260 and they can help to reduce your heating bills and increase the ErP rating of your system by 5%.
 Not only that, most smart thermostats are compatible with all boiler types and manufacturers.

 When purchasing a boiler, your installer will give you options around the guarantee length you want.
 The longer the guarantee you opt for, the higher the initial cost will be.
 However, the longer the guarantee, the longer you are covered if something goes wrong, which could save you a lot of money.
-It’s worth thinking about taking out a service plan when you buy a new boiler, which includes annual services to check your boiler’s efficiency and maintain the guarantee.
+It’s worth thinking about taking out a boiler cover service plan when you buy a new boiler, which includes annual services to check your boiler’s efficiency and maintain the guarantee.

 If you need to, you can spread the cost of a new boiler.
 Different companies offer different finance options.
 Some monthly finance prices might look cheap on the face of it, but not many installers offer interest-free credit, so you ultimately end up paying a lot more than you need to.
-If you are planning on using finance, look for providers who offer interest free finance like us (we are a credit broker not a lender) - this means that you can buy a boiler, interest-free, with no additional charges – you’ll only pay for the boiler and its installation in your home.
+If you are planning on purchasing a boiler on finance, look for providers who offer interest free finance like us (we are a credit broker not a lender) - this means that you can buy a boiler, interest-free, with no additional charges – you’ll only pay for the boiler and its installation in your home.

 Cost of combi boilers